 Students behaving in a disruptive manner may be asked to leave the class.
-Disruptive behaviors include (but are not limited to): talking or otherwise distracting other students while they are trying to listen, failing to turn off your cell phone, packing up your materials before the end of class, arriving late, and leaving early.
+Disruptive behaviors include (but are not limited to): talking or otherwise distracting other students while they are trying to listen, USING your cell phone or failing to turn it off, packing up your materials before the end of class, arriving late, and leaving early.
 During class, it is expected that students will pay attention, take notes, and participate by listening and discussing course material.